DessimozLab/Annotation-Orthology/GSpTDBenchmark/README.txt

 This should generate mapping.json.gz within the for_benchmarking folder

-6) If you are using a newick species tree, you will need also the file generate_speciestree_samples_silvia.py, which is provided in this repo (Annotation-Orthology) in the generateData directory.
+6) If you are using a newick species tree, you will need also the file generate_speciestree_samples_silvia.py, which is provided in this repo (Annotation-Orthology/GSpTDBenchmark/filesforbenchmark) in the generateData directory.
 Alternatively, if the species tree is input as phyloxml simply use generate_speciestree_samples.py, which is the original file in the benchmark repo.
 7) Then, run:
 ```
 python generate_speciestree_samples_silvia.py --tree-size 10 Luca --out $QFO_REFSET_PATH <pathto/OMAStandalone/run/SpeciesTree.nwk